 The following table is intended to help you better understand the Fund's financial performance for the past five years.
 The Fund is a continuation of the Predecessor Fund and, therefore, the financial information includes results of the Predecessor Fund.
 Certain information reflects financial results for a single Fund share.
 The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-The information for the fiscal year ended June 30, 2023, has been audited by Cohen & Company, Ltd., the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, is included in the Fund's Annual Report, which is available upon request.
-The information for each fiscal period ended prior to June 30, 2023 has been audited by the Fund's former independent registered public accounting firm, BBD, LLP.
+The information for the fiscal years ended June 30, 2024 and June 30, 2023, has been audited by Cohen & Company, Ltd., the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, is available upon request.
+The information for each fiscal period ended prior to June 30, 2023 has been audited by the Fund's former independent registered public accounting firm.